 At noon, Vilson Luiz, of the Penha Front, and Alexandre Pessoa, of the Joaquim Venâncio Polytechnic School of Health (EPSJV) at the Oswaldo Cruz Foundation (Fiocruz), shared the history of the Lapa Arches.

 A discussion circle that drew a large crowd in the afternoon, “Where’s the Water?
 The Fight for Water Access in Rio de Janeiro,” was coordinated by the Popular Monitoring Network for Sanitation and Health.
-The circle gathered over 40 participants to discuss the right to water in the state, amid reports of deteriorating distribution by the private water utility Águas do Rio.
+The circle gathered over 40 participants to discuss the right to water in the state, amid reports of deteriorating distribution by private water utility Águas do Rio.

 Various favela representatives shared testimonies about the challenges of accessing this basic right.
 Nill Santos, from the Association of Women With Attitude and Social Commitment (AMAC) in Duque de Caxias, explained that residents are united to prevent any form of extortionate billing.